andrew-morris/presentations/README.md

 Presentations
 =============

 A centralized location for all presentations I've given at various conferences.
-Full disclosure: some of these talks were prepared on very *very* short notice.

 Feel free to contact me with any questions or comments.

 ### Talk Listing